mello369/url_shortner/README.md

 # url_shortner
-#### Url Shortner built using Go-Fiber,Redis and Docker with API rate limiting.
+#### Multicontainer Url Shortner built using Go-Fiber,Redis and Docker with API rate limiting.
+Hosted on AWS EC2.